 - Oxytocin helps sperm move in men, sexual arousal, and feelings of trust.
 It also helps in stimulating the uterine contractions during labor and milk secretion for breastfeeding.

 The other hormones the hypothalamus creates in the anterior or front lobe of your pituitary are:

 - Melanocyte Stimulating Hormone stimulates the skin to produce melanin in the skin cells.

-- Dopamine is your “happy hormone” that increases Serotonin producing Oxytocin (the love hormone) causing you to feel relaxed, psychologically stable and trusting.
+- Dopamine is your “happy hormone” that increases Serotonin producing Oxytocin (the love hormone) causing you to feel relaxed, psychologically stable, and trusting.
 It also signals nursing mothers to “let down” the milk supply when the baby latches on.

 - Corticotrophin-Releasing Hormone (CRH) drives the body’s response to stress.
 It tells the pituitary gland to produce Adrenocorticotropic Hormone to turn on the Adrenal glands for fight or flight.
-Too high of levels may trigger inflammation, rheumatoid arthritis, Crohn’s Disease, Ulcerative Colitis and Psoriasis.
+Too high of levels may trigger inflammation, rheumatoid arthritis, Crohn’s Disease, Ulcerative Colitis, and Psoriasis.
 Too little is linked to Chronic Fatigue Syndrome, Alzheimer’s Disease, sleep or memory disorders, and poor concentration.

 - Somatostatin inhibits the secretion of Growth Hormone, Thyroid Stimulating Hormone, Cholecystokinin, and Insulin.
-It can act as a neurotransmitter in your gut can regulate reproduction of cells.
+It can act as a neurotransmitter in your gut and can regulate the reproduction of cells.
 This amazing hormone is also produced in the pancreas and gastrointestinal tract.
 Excess amounts can lead to diabetes, gallstones, and intolerance of fat digestion.